vidalouiswang/Abc/README.md

 * One line code to encrypt or decrypt data with AES-256-CBC.
 * More features are in development...

-These features especially designed for beginners and, they are easy to use and have strong scalability.
+These features especially designed for beginners, easy to use and have strong scalability.
 For experts, please ignore.

 # How to use